How a turn actually runs.

 - It decides which specialists need to run.
 Not all eight every turn — only the ones whose domain is in play.

 - Each specialist gets only their own slice of the world, plus whatever they need from other specialists' outputs.
-Nobody gets to see the whole picture.
-(This is the whole point.)
+Nobody sees the whole picture.
+This is the whole point.

 - Each specialist returns a range of outcomes, not a single answer — plus the uncertainties they couldn't resolve and the assumptions they had to make.